sara-service/DSpace-Setup/README.md

  * https://bwcloud.ruf.uni-freiburg.de
  * Compute -> Instances -> "dspace-6.2" -> [Rebuild Instance]
+ * You might need to remove your old SSH key from ~/.ssh/known_hosts

 ### Setup subdomain
 Point your subdomain to the IP of the bwCloud VM.
 Here, we use: